gtangelo/flockr-backend/assumptions.md

 ## other.py
 ### admin_userpermission_change
 - Flockr owners can also change their own permission_id (i.e. an owner can become a member themselves).
-- The user with the lowest u_id (usually the user who first register) cannot change their own permission.
-This is to ensure that there will always be an owner if the flockr.
+- The first user to be the flockr owner can never become a member user.
+If the `u_id` of the first flockr owner is given, it will raise an `InputError`
-- If a flockr owner calls admin_userpermission_change with permission_id of 1 (the owner), the function will do nothing as they are an owner already.
+- If a flockr owner calls admin_userpermission_change with the same `permission_id` as previous (i.e. owner becomes owner, member becomes member), the function will do nothing as they have the same `permission_id` already.